 COUNCILMEMBER JESSE ARREGUÍN

 Jesse went to the University of California, Berkeley.
-During his time at Cal, he served as the City Affairs Director for the ASUC (UC Berkeley student government) representing the needs of the student community to Berkeley city government.
+During his time at Cal, he served as the City Affairs Director for the ASUC, representing the needs of the student community to City government.
 He also served on the Chancellor's Joint Oversight Committee on Parking and Transportation.
 Because of his work on affordable housing issues, he was appointed to the Housing Advisory Commission, which he served on until his election to the Berkeley City Council.
 In 2004 he was elected by the voters of Berkeley to serve as a Rent Stabilization Board Commissioner and from 2006-2008 he was unanimously selected by his colleagues to Chair the Rent Board.
 He also served on the Downtown Area Plan Advisory Committee, Planning Commission, Zoning Adjustments Board, and Joint Density Bonus Subcommittee.

-Prior to his election in 2008 to the Berkeley City Council, Jesse worked as Legislative Assistant to Councilmember Kriss Worthington, helping constituents as well as developing progressive public policy.
-Jesse served on the Board of the Berkeley Architectural Heritage Association and on the Executive Committee of the Sierra Club Northern Alameda County Group.
+Prior to his election to the City Council in 2008, Jesse worked as a Legislative Assistant to Berkeley City Councilmember Kriss Worthington, helping constituents as well as developing progressive public policy.
+He also served on the Board of the Berkeley Architectural Heritage Association and on the Executive Committee of the Sierra Club Northern Alameda County Group.